2nd debate, Atheism and Morality, 5th Round, Matt's Response B

 Chad5: False, as explained above.

 Matt5: Are you trying to tell me that you do have a moral right to impose your moral standard on the other atheists who have broken the rules here on CARM and condemn them for so doing?
 Great!
 Please do so.
 Please act according to your beliefs.
 I've provided an ample list of rule violations.
 Perhaps you could publicly condemn each one of them.
 Since you claim to have that right, then why do you not exercise it?
 Or have you and we just don't know about it.
-Please get on the CARM boards, and impose your moral standard on the other atheists.
+Please get on the CARM boards and impose your moral standard on the other atheists.
 Please condemn them for their blatant rule violations that I have listed above.
-I would love to see you excercise your claim.
+I would love to see you exercise your claim.

 > If you were to say that the atheist who agreed to abide by